 For the question “Who invented the computer?”:

-With Google, the results are very clear showing Charles Babbage’s name clearly along with a Wikipedia link.
-There are also a few other links below for search results as well as some additional “boxes” at the top with other relevant search topics.
+With Google, the results are very clear showing Charles Babbage’s name clearly along with a link to Encyclopedia Britannica.
+It also populates other common search results before showing you the top sources online that answer this question.

 Searching for a Place

-To search for a place: “sushi restaurants in Chicago”
+Next, let’s search for a place like “sushi restaurants in Chicago.”

 Google brings up a quick and easy map with the top results for sushi and clearly identifies where to click to find “More places.”
-Scrolling down a bit brings you to the web search results with top results focusing on new articles regarding the best sushi places in Chicago.
+Scrolling down a bit brings you to the web search results, with top results focusing on relevant articles regarding the best sushi places in Chicago.

 It immediately recognized that he was a founding father and the first president of the United States.
-Those facts are front and center on the results page, as Google highlights history.com and their quick synopsis of the life of George Washington.
+Those facts are front and center on the results page, and Google highlights facts about Washington on the right side of the search results.

 Bing’s heavier emphasis on visuals comes through again as well with multiple photos of Washington.
-Like Google, Bing also pulls in the history.com synopsis on Washington’s life as well as the quick link to Wikipedia.
-It’s something of a tossup between Google and Bing on this search thanks to Bing’s heavy emphasis on visuals.
+Bing also pulls in data from Wikipedia to provide basic facts about the founding father.
+The result is something of a toss-up between Google and Bing on this search thanks to Bing’s heavy focus on images.

 While Google has made strides in enhancing the privacy of its search engine experience, it is still not its topmost priority.
 Google relies on your search history to serve you personalized results, ads, etc. If you would prefer to keep your search history private, Google should not be your first choice.

 Like Google, Bing also keeps a record of your search history.
-Also like Google, Bing captures your IP address, your cookies and personalizes your search results.
-Microsoft has made plenty of noise about focusing more on user privacy, something it’s showing with the release of its Edge browser.
+Also like Google, Bing captures your IP address, your cookies, and personalizes your search results.
+Microsoft has made plenty of noise about focusing more on user privacy, something it’s showing with its Edge browser.
 That said, Bing still has a long way to go to bring itself up to par with the likes of DuckDuckGo.

 In a battle for privacy, DuckDuckGo wins by leaps and bounds over Google and Bing.
 DDG does not attach your search inquiries to any persistent identifier, so it cannot build a picture of what kind of results you like or dislike.
 There are no cookies turned on by default.
 DuckDuckGo cannot identify unique users.
 Ads are targeted based on the keyword search rather than a user’s individual search history.
 No personal information like IP addresses or user agent strings are attached to any search results.
 In the battle for search engine user privacy, it’s DuckDuckGo for the win.